-Even if you have replaced the VMCA-signed certificates on the vCenter Server system and the ESXi hosts with certificates that are signed by a third-party CA, certain communications with Linux clients are still vulnerable to man-in-the-middle attacks.
+To improve security, you can replace the VMCA-signed certificates on the vCenter Server system and on the ESXi hosts with certificates that are signed by an enterprise or third-party CA. However, certain communications with Linux clients might still be vulnerable to man-in-the-middle attacks.
 The following components are vulnerable when they run on the Linux operating system.

 vSphere SDK for Perl scripts

-Programs written using the vSphere Web Services SDK
+Programs that are written using the vSphere Web Services SDK

 You can relax the restriction against using Linux clients if you enforce proper controls.